'Evernoting' from the command line

 And here’s the command to execute from your command line: Which results in the following note created in the Evernote web interface:

-The first section of the code is nothing exciting and it's pretty similar to the original example provided by Evernote.
-The only difference is that I have added a help function that describes the functionality of this script and it's about time I start discussing the script's functionality.
+The first section of the code is similar to the original example provided by Evernote.
+The only difference is a help function I’ve added that describes the script’s functionality.
+Let’s look at what it actually does.

 use EDAM\Types\Data, EDAM\Types\Note;